Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Singular value thresholding

 For the details of the SVT routine itself we refer to the original paper \cite{Cai2008-zn}.
 Let us just recall that it is an iterative procedure and its convergence, at least in our applications, is extremely sensitive to the choice of an internal parameter, denoted $\delta$, which can be seen as the ``size'' of an iteration step.
-The fine-tuning of $\delta$ as a function of system size, target states and $n_q$ is crucial in order to obtain a good $\rho^{\mathrm{rec}}$; our best choices of $\delta$ for each case study are reported in Table~\ref{tab:svtpar}.
-The iteration can terminate either if a control condition is met or a maximum number of steps $k_{max}$ is reached (see Table~\ref{tab:svtpar}).
+The fine-tuning of $\delta$ as a function of system size, target states and $n_q$ is crucial in order to obtain a good $\rho^{\mathrm{rec}}$; our best choices of $\delta$ for each case study are reported in Table~\ref{tab:svtpar}. {A preliminary indicator of the goodness of $\delta$ is the trace of the reconstructed matrix being close to one (before the final normalization) and having a limited spread around the mean value over various simulations.} The iteration can terminate either if a control condition is met or a maximum number of steps $k_{max}$ is reached (see Table~\ref{tab:svtpar}).
 The control condition is $(\sum_{a=1}^m ({\rm Tr} ((\rho^{\mathrm{rec}} -\rho) w_a))^2 )^{1/2}<\epsilon$; we take $\epsilon=10^{-1}$.
 The output $\rho^{\mathrm{rec}}$ in general does not have unit trace (it is typically smaller) and therefore we normalize it {\it a posteriori} to have a {\it bona fide} density matrix, of which it is possible to calculate fidelity and trace distance with the target state $\rho$.
 Upon repeating the whole process a number $s$ of times (see Table~\ref{tab:svtpar}), one can extract a data point and its error bar in Figs.~\ref{fig_random}-\ref{fig_reduced}, corresponding to the mean value and standard deviations of the sampled fidelity and trace distance.
 As for Figs.~\ref{fig_EE}-\ref{fig_EEJ1J2}, a sample of $\rho^{\mathrm{rec}}$'s is produced in a similar way and their entanglement entropies are statistically analyzed.

-\subsection{Strategy of relevant pitch angles}
+\section{Strategy of relevant pitch angles}

 The strategy of relevant pitch angles consists in selecting a subset of pitch angles that are most likely to contribute significantly to the quantum state's characterization, based on the system's symmetry and the expected distribution of ``tomographic weight'' among the $q$'s in Eq.~\eqref{pitch}.
 By focusing on these relevant pitch angles, the spiral QST process becomes more efficient, as it prioritizes measurements that are more likely to yield important information about the quantum state.
 This approach reduces the number of necessary measurement setups, while still capturing the essential features of the state, especially for quantum states that exhibit a strong hierarchy in the weight of the various $q$'s or certain symmetries that restrict the range of relevant pitch angles.